What Can I Learn From Taking A Bipolar Test?

 - Euphoria

-Medications such as mood stabilizers, antipsychotics, antidepressants, combination antidepressant-antipsychotics, and anti-anxiety medications
+Medications such as mood stabilizers, antipsychotics, antidepressants, combination antidepressant-antipsychotics, and anti-anxiety drugs

 Psychotherapeutic techniques like cognitive-behavioral therapy (CBT), interpersonal and social rhythm therapy (IPSRT), and family therapy or support groups

-Borderline personality disorder (BPD) is often mistaken for bipolar disorder because symptoms can be similar.
+Borderline personality disorder (BPD) is often mistaken for bipolar disorder because its characteristics and symptoms are very similar.
 For example, both disorders may feature bouts of impulsivity and severe depression.
-There are, however, some specific symptoms that mental health professionals may use to differentiate between BPD and bipolar disorder, such as:
+There are, however, some specific symptoms that mental health professionals may use to help differentiate between BPD and bipolar disorder, such as:

 - Mood cycles: Individuals with bipolar disorder typically have mood swings that last longer than those with BPD.